andretms/PS-SharePoint-List-Graph/README.md

 ## 3. Configure your PowerShell Script

-1. Open your PowerShell script and replace the `Your_appId_Here` with the Application Id for your application you just registered
+1. Open your PowerShell script and replace the `YourAppIdHere` with the Application Id for your application you just registered
-2. Now add your Site Relative URL and the List Name by replacing the values of `Your_Site_Relative_Url_Here` and `Your_List_Name_Here`
+2. Now add your Site Relative URL and the List Name by replacing the values of `YourSiteRelativeUrlHere` and `YourListNameHere`

 > ### What is my Site Relative URL?
 > The script consider your relative URL as shown in the image below: